RiasKlein/DRSS/README.md

 Login | In development |
-Web Scraper | Status Unknown | Not as useful as PDF sources Data Processing | In development | Currently considering 2 input formats Query Processing | Not implemented |
+Web Scraper | Status Unknown | Not as useful as PDF sources Data Processing | In development | Currently considering 2 input formats Query Processing | May NOT be developed |
 Database | In development |

 ### Standard Procedures